 - If you have questions about whether a particular expense is appropriate for a Teaching and Technology grant proposal, please contact any of the Collaborative Co-Directors - Chris Bachen, Nancy Cutler, or Eileen Elrod.

-- Proposals to renew equipment obtained in a previous Technology Innovation grant will usually not be funded, since by definition the proposed use is no longer innovative.
+- Proposals to renew equipment obtained in a previous Technology Innovation grant will usually not be funded.

 Funding levels and success rates